 What is the Sports Premium?

-The Chancellor of the Exchequer’s Autumn statement revealed that the Sport Premium will now be extended into the academic year 2015/2016, having originally only been guaranteed for two years.
-The funding, which has been available since the start of the current academic year, is allocated directly to schools.
+The Chancellor of the Exchequer’s Autumn statement revealed that the Sport Premium will now be extended into the current academic year 2016/2017.
+This funding is allocated directly to schools.

 What support does the school get from this funding?